-Historically, our Hall Directors have been members of the McGill community who live and work with students, in addition to their primary responsibilities as faculty members, senior management staff, and/or other positions closely connected with the McGill community.
-A quarter-time position, the current role of Hall Directors is to create and sustain a sense of community in their hall, supervise the hall’s team of Floor Fellows, serve as a general resource person for students and staff in the residence hall, support and interact with the hall councils, and act as a Disciplinary Officer of the University when required.
+The role of the Residence Life Manager is to create and sustain a sense of community in their hall, supervise the hall’s team of Floor Fellows, serve as a general resource person for students and staff in the residence hall, support and interact with the hall councils, and act as a Disciplinary Officer of the University when required.

-Designed to meet the evolving and growing needs of students, the new full-time Hall Director model will expand our capacity to provide programming and support to our resident students.
-Under our new model, Hall Directors will be full-time staff, whose primary focus and responsibility is the residence community.
-They will oversee a grouping of halls or a single large hall and will live in or near the halls for which they are responsible.
+Designed to meet the evolving and growing needs of students, RLMs will expand our capacity to provide programming and support to our resident students.
+They are full-time staff, whose primary focus and responsibility is the residence community.
+They oversee a grouping of halls or a single large hall and will live in or near the halls for which they are responsible.

 As professionals with experience in the fields of residence life, student affairs and other learning/helping professions, they will be responsible for educational programming, training and developing student leaders and student staff (Floor Fellows), serve as a support and resource for resident students as they adjust to University life, provide administrative and operational support, serve as an early alert system for emotional, academic and mental health issues among students, provide crisis management, and serve as Disciplinary Officers when required.